jamessimone/apex-rollup/README.md

 - `Ultimate Parent Lookup` (optional) - specify the API Name of the field on the `Lookup Object` using the dropdown that contains the hierarchy relationship.
 On Account, for example, this would be `Parent Account ID`.
 Must be filled out if `Rollup To Ultimate Parent` is checked.

 You can have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.
+- `Description` (optional) - note-taking field in the event you'd like to provide additional info to other admins/users about your configured rollup

 #### Rollup Order By Custom Metadata